Skip to main content

 Why Does This Matter?

 Exam questions sometimes ask you to “show that the equation has no real roots” or “find the values of k for which the equation has equal roots.”
-In these cases, you calculate the discriminant and set it greater than, equal to, or less than zero as required.
+Calculate the discriminant and set it greater than, equal to, or less than zero as required.

 Example: Using the Discriminant